Choosing the best

 See ‘I’ll do it myself’ for why hiring sanders from a hire shop could prove a regrettable and expensive mistake.

-The essence of floor sanding is to create a perfect surface, while minimising the spread of dust and collecting it efficiently.
+The essence of floor sanding is to create a perfect surface while minimizing the spread of dust and collecting it efficiently.
 We have tested a variety of machines over the years – and remain convinced that the best job is done with the best equipment.

 Here’s a survey of the best quality available today: